 Early data regarding weather was not collected for New York student fatalities (this was addressed beginning with the 1984-85 school year).
 National statistics, however, show the greatest number of national student fatalities occur on clear, dry, sunny days.
-New York's statistics generally follow those at the national level, and since 89% of fatalities since 1984-85 occurred on clear, dry, sunny days, it is reasonable to rule out bad weather as a significant factor in school bus fatalities.
+New York's statistics generally follow those at the national level, and since 89% of fatalities since the 1984-85 school year occurred on clear, dry, sunny days, it is reasonable to rule out bad weather as a significant factor in school bus fatalities.